harikas14/Pages/docs/MacSMug-PRIVACY_POLICY.md

-# MacSMug Privacy Policy
+# SMugVault Privacy Policy

-**Effective Date:** January 2025
+**Effective Date:** November 2025
 **Version:** 1.0
-**Last Updated:** January 10, 2025
+**Last Updated:** November 2, 2025

 ## Overview

-MacSMug is a native macOS application that helps you download your photos from SmugMug directly to your Mac.
-This privacy policy explains how MacSMug handles your data and protects your privacy in compliance with Apple's App Store guidelines and applicable privacy laws.
+SMugVault is a native macOS application that helps you download your photos from SmugMug directly to your Mac.
+This privacy policy explains how SMugVault handles your data and protects your privacy in compliance with Apple's App Store guidelines and applicable privacy laws.

 ## Information We Collect